 VCE (years 11 & 12)

-Making the Law DVD satisfies the requirements of VCE Legal Studies in Unit 3: Making and Changing the Law.
-It explores how laws are made by our elected representatives in the Parliament of Victoria.
+Making the Law satisfies the requirements of VCE Legal Studies Unit 4: The People and the Law.
+It explores the legislative process: how laws are made by our elected representatives in the Parliament of Victoria.

-This DVD explores the legislative process.
-It follows a junior reporter as he tracks a bill from its inception through Cabinet and both houses of Parliament to signing by the Governor to become law, or an Act of Parliament.
+The two videos in this series follow a junior reporter as he tracks a bill from its inception through Cabinet and both houses of Parliament to signing by the Governor to become a law, or an Act of Parliament.

-From Westminster to Spring St DVD has been produced for an adult audience and is suitable for upper secondary and tertiary students.
-It provides useful background for students of VCE Australian Politics Units 3 and 4, VCE Legal Studies: Unit 3 and VCE Australian History: Unit 3.
+From Westminster to Spring Street has been produced for an adult audience and is suitable for upper secondary and tertiary students.
+It provides useful background for students of VCE Australian and Global Politics: Unit 3 and VCE History: Unit 3.

 A series of lesson plans aligned to the VCE Legal Studies curriculum (2018-2022), relevant to Unit 4, AOS 1, Outcome 1, and Unit 4, AOS 2, Outcome 2.

 Unit 4, Area of Study 1, Outcome 1: Roles of the Crown and Houses of Parliament

 Unit 4, Area of Study 2, Outcome 2: The People, the Parliament and the Courts